wp-plugins/flexi-pages-widget/readme.txt

 Features:

-* Option to include a link to home page
+* Includes a link to the home page if this option is selected.
-* Option to list sub-pages only in parent page and related pages (screenshots 2, 3)
+* Option to display sub-pages only in parent page and related pages.
+* Option to select and exclude certain pages from getting displayed in the list.
-* Other options include title, sort column/order, option to exclude certain pages from getting listed, display and depth options
+* Other options include title, sort column/order, text to be displayed for home page link, display and depth options

-* User friendly widget control panel.
+Visit the ['Flexi Pages Widget' plugin page](http://srinig.com/wordpress-plugins/flexi-pages/ "'Flexi Pages Widget' for WordPress") for more details.

 == Installation ==